socrob/python-pcl/readme.rst

 Introduction
 ============

+Build with the following command:

+    python setup.py build

+setup your environment (do not install on the system):

+    export PYTHONPATH=$PYTHONPATH:/home/user/path_to_cloned_repo/python-pcl/build/lib.linux-x86_64-2.7

+The rest of the documentation is not from SocRob:

 This is a small python binding to the `pointcloud <http://pointclouds.org/>`_ library.
 Currently, the following parts of the API are wrapped (all methods operate on PointXYZ) point types